kadena-io/pact/docs/en/pact-reference.rst

 As a result, **``defcap``\ s cannot be executed directly**, as arbitrary execution would violate the semantics described here.
-This is an important security property as it ensures that the granting code can only be called in approved contexts, inside the module.the appropriate way.
+This is an important security property as it ensures that the granting code can only be called in approved contexts, inside the module.

 Testing scoping signatures with capabilities
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~